We’re serious about getting the best people to join our team and offering on-the-spot interviews.

 Must have knowledge of computer systems, systems applications, and other office equipment.

-Must be able to meet all local health regulations, and pass pre/post-employment physical exam if required.
+Must be able to meet all local health regulations, and pass pre/post-employment physical exams if required.
 This requirement also includes drug screening, criminal background investigation, and reference inquiry.

 Must have the ability to promote positive interpersonal relationships through the use of tactful, direct and sensitive interaction.
 Must be able to communicate verbally in a positive and professional manner.